jkordek1/FarmingGame/README.md

 | Lettuce    | Green  | 3     | 5      |
 | Blueberry  | Blue   | 4     | 7      |

+The winner is a player with most points scored after a number of turns.

 ## Project status
 - [x] Breadboard prototype
 - [x] Schematic